HDD vs SSD for Storage Servers

 The server storage equation

-A typical 8-bay NAS filled with 16 TB HDDs gives you 128 TB raw (80β100 TB usable in RAID) for around $1,600β2,000.
-The same 8 bays filled with 4 TB SSDs gives you 32 TB raw for $2,400β3,200 β 3x less storage at 1.5x the cost.
-For bulk storage servers, HDDs remain the clear winner on capacity per dollar.
+Fill an 8-bay NAS with 16 TB HDDs and you get 128 TB raw, 80–100 TB usable in RAID.
+Fill the same 8 bays with 4 TB SSDs and you get 32 TB raw.
+Four times less storage, and the HDD array still costs less per terabyte by a wide margin.
+That is the whole argument for bulk storage servers: HDDs remain the clear winner on capacity per dollar.
 SSDs shine as cache drives, metadata tiers, or all-flash pools for VM and database workloads.
+Run both capacities through the comparison below for the current totals rather than trusting a figure written months ago.

 Quick Verdict